duneroadrunner/SaferCPlusPlus/README.md

         }
     }

-Important note: Avoid directly sharing mse::mstd::array<>s among asynchronous threads.
+Important note: As a general rule, avoid sharing mse::mstd::array<>s among asynchronous threads.

-mse::mstd::array<> contains (unprotected) mutable members used to track its iterators.
-As such, it is not safe to directly obtain or release mse::mstd::array<> iterators from asyncronous threads.
-In theory this should just be an academic detail since SaferCPlusPlus [does not condone](#on-thread-safety) the direct sharing of objects among asyncronous threads.
-(That's why the mutable members are "unprotected".)
-But when transitioning legacy code to SaferCPlusPlus, it may be more prudent to use mse::msearray<> instead, as it does not have the same issue.
+The mechanism mse::mstd::array<> uses to track its iterators is not thread safe (for performance reasons).
+Technically there is no issue as long as you don't obtain, release, move or copy any associated iterators from asyncronous threads.
+But there's no way to enforce that, so it's generally better just to follow the SaferCPlusPlus rule of thumb: If you have to share data between asynchronous threads, prefer the simplest possible packaging of that data (or one specifically designed for asynchronous sharing).
+Ideally a POD ("plain old data") data type with no member functions and no mutable members. mse::mstd::array<> doesn't really qualify. mse::msearray<> is more appropriate for asyncronous sharing as it does not track its iterators.
+And of course, remember to use SaferCPlusPlus [asyncronous sharing data types](#asynchronously-shared-objects) when appropriate.

 Also note for real time embedded applications that restrict heap allocations: If the number of iterators exceeds the space reserved for tracking them, mse::mstd::array<> will resort to obtaining space from the heap.
 You can instead use mse::msearray<>, which does not track its iterators.
 (The same applies to registered objects in general.
 Use scope objects instead.)